rightjs/rightjs-docs/docs/en/docs/dom/window.md

     scrolls() -> Object {x: NN , y: NN }

-Returns the scroll offsets for the window
+Returns the scroll offsets for the window.

     window.scrolls();